Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/introduction.rst

    When you use one of the duplication tools in the *Mesh Tools* panel, Blender cannot guess which view you want to work in - if you have more than one opened, of course...
-   As the view is often important for these tools, once you have activated one, your cursor turns into a sort of question mark - click with it inside the window you want to use.
+   As the view is often important for these tools, once you have activated one, your cursor turns into a sort of question mark - click with it inside the area you want to use.